doguilmak/Rock-Paper-Scissors-with-Thompson-Sampling/README.md

 <h3>Branching process</h3>

-<p>The general outline of the game was created in below.
-Then the game continued until the user pressed the <b>q</b> key, with a while loop.</p>
+<p>The general outline of the game was created below.
+Then the game continued until the user pressed the <i>q</i> key, with a while loop.</p>

 	wins = 0
 	loses = 0